Best-Ever Quinoa Brownies

 I thought if they were that good with spelt flour then I could probably get away with a gluten-free option like brown rice flour.
 So I made a second batch that way and they were good but the texture wasn’t quite right.
 Then I thought maybe quinoa flour would work better so I tried a third batch and, oh man, it was so much more than better.
 They were the best gluten-free brownies I had ever tasted.

 The edges are chewy and the center is rich and fudgy.
 And the cocoa masks the bitterness of the quinoa flour, allowing only the decadent chocolate flavor to shine through.

 They’re also super easy to make.
 Everything is combined in one skillet making clean-up a total breeze.

-The recipe you see here today uses 1/4 cup less sugar than Kate’s recipe and 1 stick of Earth Balance plus 2 tablespoons of coconut oil in place of the butter.
+The recipe you see here today uses 1/4 cup less sugar than Kate’s recipe and 1 stick of vegan butter plus 2 tablespoons of coconut oil in place of the butter.
 I continued to test the recipe from there using different ingredients but this version was by far the best.

 In case you are curious to try modifications yourself, I listed the ones that I have tested below (using all coconut oil, coconut sugar, and flax eggs).
 Spoiler alert: the first two were doable but the flax eggs were not.
 The texture was like brownie goo, and not in a good way.
 Blech.